marksverdhei/save-me-a-click-chrome-extension/README.md

 - `background.js`: Handles context menu creation and message passing between content and background scripts.
 - `content.js`: Handles DOM manipulation to display the summary overlay and manages communication with the background script.
 - `overlay.css`: Contains the styling for the summary overlay and spinner.

+## Building project locally

+1. Make sure you have npm installed.
+If not, install npm
+2. run `npm i`
+3. run `npx webpack`